-With more than seven years’ experience as a Speech-Language Pathologist, I am adept in screenings, therapy, and total patient care.
+With more than seven years of experience as a speech-language pathologist, I am adept in screenings, therapy and total patient care.
 Moreover, while my on-the-job experience has afforded me a well-rounded skill set, including first-rate case management and leadership abilities, I excel at:

 Conducting IEP meetings to address speech therapy concerns.

-Working with patients diagnosed with Autism and Down Syndrome.
+Working with over 200 patients diagnosed with autism and Down syndrome.

 Maintaining documentation to meet procedural and regulatory requirements.

 In addition to my experience and personal qualities, I have a solid educational foundation and a passion for improving student educational performance.
-I am extremely enthusiastic about Garder High School’s focus on total student wellness and would welcome the opportunity to contribute to your performance improvement goals.
+I am eager to help students deal with issues such as stutters as well as physical or emotional problems that affect communication.
+In addition, I am extremely enthusiastic about Garder High School’s focus on total student wellness and would welcome the opportunity to contribute to your performance improvement goals.

 Thank you for your time and consideration.